CHRISTUS HOUSE COMMUNITY LIFE

 Intentional community is an invitation to build relationship with people beyond your immediate comfort zone: to grow in communication, conflict resolution, and sometimes surprising friendships.
 Residents learn to cultivate the skills needed to be curious, listen, empathize, and compromise with one another.
 Sunday nights are committed to the community, so each week residents connect through food, fellowship, and learning.

-Up to 20 students annually rent and reside in fully furnished private rooms and share all other spaces - learn more about our accommodations here.
-Residents must demonstrate social maturity, accountability, academic commitment, and a desire to grow in doing justice, loving kindness, and living with humility.
+Our fully furnished private rooms and common areas are enjoyed by a community of up to 18 students a year - learn more about our accommodations here.
+Successful applicants demonstrate social maturity, accountability, academic commitment, and a desire to grow in doing justice, loving kindness, and living with humility.

 the dignity and belovedness of